visgl/deck.gl/docs/get-started/using-layers.md

 ## Rendering a Single Layer

-Deck.gl is designed to allow you to take any data with which you can associate positions, and easily render that data on a map using a deck.gl `Layer`.
+deck.gl is designed to allow you to take any data with which you can associate positions, and easily render that data on a map using a deck.gl `Layer`.
 By simply instantiating that layer's class, and passing in a set of `properties` that would include the `data` itself, together with some `accessors` and `properties`